 AI policy: This class assumes that all work submitted by students will be generated by the students themselves, working individually or in groups.
 Students should not have another person/entity do the writing of any portion of an assignment for them, which includes hiring a person or a company to write assignments and/or using artificial intelligence (AI) tools like ChatGPT.
 Use of any AI-generated content in this course qualifies as academic dishonesty and violates Texas A&M-San Antonio's standards of academic integrity.

-Academic Calendar: The complete academic calendar and final exam schedule are available online at <https://www.tamusa.edu/academics/academic-calendar/index.html> .
+Academic Calendar: The complete academic calendar and final exam schedule are available online at the [University calendar website](#).
 Please be familiar with important dates.